breatheco-de/content/src/content/how-to/regex-for-end-of-line.md

 The RegEx Object is built in JavaScript and allows us to make use of its methods to search for patterns returning a boolean value.

-Since we are using the RegEx object, we need to call it, and access it's methods with the `.` and then we pass the text we want to match the pattern to.
+Since we are using the RegEx object, we need to call it, and access its methods with the `.` and then we pass the text we want to match the pattern to.

 ```javascript
 const regex = new RegExp("examples$")